-Here are 16 famous Italian dishes or traditional foods to try in Italy, which can be squeezed into your Italian food tour.
+Here are 16 famous Italian dishes or Italy traditional foods to try in Italy, which can be squeezed into your Italian food tour.
 Just try not to drool everywhere

 Is there a better combination than bread, cheese, and tomato?
 Pizza has a long history in Italy, with the first use of the word “pizza” dating back to the 10th century in the south of the country.
 The modern pizza as we know and enjoy it today originated in Naples.

 The story goes that the pizza Margherita was invented in Napoli by Raffaele Esposito.
 He combined cheese, tomato, and basil to reference the Italian flag and named the creation after the visiting Queen Margherita.
+Does food in Italy get any better than an authentic pizza in Naples?

 Where to eat pizza in Italy